scholarslab/codespeakkit/logistics.md

 # Logistics

-We won't even attempt to cover talk about event planning here.
-Just remember that you're dealing with a technically sophisticated audience, so if they don't have good wifi, they'll scream like psychotic banshees.
-Lack of coffee will be just as bad, albeit less energetic, more on the lines of lethargic golems.
+We won't attempt to cover event planning here.
+Coffee and wifi are not optional, but there is considerable flexibility on the rest.

-Finally, and seriously, the break-out sessions were where people connected and where the most important conversations happened.
+Remember that the break-out sessions were where people connected and where the most important conversations happened.
 Make sure there will be enough space for several groups of varying sizes.